RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Open Loop Systems/README.md

 the precision control,  the PWM of the fan was changable on the fly, and various measurements of the effect of different PWM speeds on temperature could be taken.

-## DATA
+## Data
-In the data collection steps, data was taken at 10C intervals rather than the specified 5C intervals due to little change at each of the smaller steps as well as a larger set of data.
+In the data collection steps, data was taken at 10C intervals rather than the specified 5C intervals due to little changes at each of the steps in addition to taking data for three different systems.
 The Data was taken using different input voltages to the fan and the voltage regulator, as well as different distances.
 Overall three different data sets were taken to find a more optimal setup for closing the loop later on.

 ### 20V Across Fan and Regulator